 Showing Gratitude by Giving Back

-Six Great Veterans’ Causes to Support
+Veterans’ Causes to Support Through Crowdfunding

 Higher Ground tends to veterans with traumatic brain injuries, post-traumatic stress and other trauma by offering 13-week-long sports camps to veterans and their caregivers.
 But these camps go beyond just physical rehabilitation.
 They also create an open environment for individuals to share experiences and form connections with others.
 Even more, the camp grants each participant three years of continued follow-up care as a way to help them easily settle back into their community by connecting them with local resources.